-The Company generated cash flow from operating activities of \$109.0 million for the year ended December 31, 2016, relative to \$87.1 million in the prior year.
+The Company generated cash flow from operating activities of \$115.6 million for the year ended December 31, 2017, relative to \$109.0 million in the prior year.
 Operating cash flow was favourably impacted by strong profitability at both of our divisions.
 We believe that cash from operations and other existing resources, including our revolving credit facility described below, will continue to be adequate to satisfy the ongoing working capital needs of the Company.

-We have a credit agreement with a syndicate of lenders which contains a senior revolving credit facility (the "Facility") of \$200 million.
-The Facility has a 5-year term ending on June 1, 2020 and bears interest at 0.25% to 2.50% over floating reference rates, depending on certain leverage ratios.
-At any time during the term, the Company has the right to increase the Facility by up to \$50 million, on the same terms and conditions as the original Facility.
+On January 17, 2018, the Company expanded and extended its revolving credit facility.
+Under the amended facility, borrowing capacity has been increased to \$250 million, up from \$200 million, and the maturity date has been extended to January 2023 from June 2020.
+The amended facility bears interest at 0.25% to 2.50% over floating reference rates, depending on certain leverage ratios.
+At any time during the term, the Company has the right to increase the facility by up to \$100 million on the same terms and conditions as the original facility.
+The facility will continue to be utilized for working capital and general corporate purposes and to fund future tuck-under acquisitions.

 We have outstanding \$150 million of senior secured notes bearing interest at a rate of 3.84% to 4.84%, depending on leverage ratios.
-As of December 31, 2016, the current interest rate is 3.84%.
+As of December 31, 2017, the current interest rate is 3.84%.
 The senior secured notes are due on January 16, 2025, with five annual equal repayments beginning on January 16, 2021.

-During 2016, we invested cash in acquisitions as follows: an aggregate of \$90.9 million (net of cash acquired) in 13 new business acquisitions, \$2.5 million in contingent consideration payments related to previously completed acquisitions, and \$1.1 million in acquisitions of redeemable non-controlling interests ("RNCI").
+During 2017, we invested cash in acquisitions as follows: an aggregate of \$39.6 million (net of cash acquired) in nine new business acquisitions, \$2.8 million in contingent consideration payments related to previously completed acquisitions, and \$6.9 million in acquisitions of redeemable non-controlling interests ("RNCI").

-In relation to acquisitions completed during the past three years, we have outstanding contingent consideration, assuming all contingencies are satisfied and payment is due in full, totalling \$10.4 million as at December 31, 2016 (December 31, 2015 - \$3.3 million).
+In relation to acquisitions completed during the past three years, we have outstanding contingent consideration, assuming all contingencies are satisfied and payment is due in full, totalling \$18.4 million as at December 31, 2017 (December 31, 2016 - \$10.4 million).
 The contingent consideration liability is recognized at fair value upon acquisition and is updated to fair value each quarter, unless it contains an element of compensation, in which case such element is treated as compensation expense over the contingency period.
-The contingent consideration is based on achieving specified earnings levels, and is paid or payable after the end of the contingency period, which extends to December 2018.
-We estimate that, approximately 85% of the contingent consideration outstanding as of December 31, 2016 will ultimately be paid.
+The contingent consideration is based on achieving specified earnings levels, and is paid or payable after the end of the contingency period, which extends to November 2019.
+We estimate that approximately 85% of the contingent consideration outstanding as of December 31, 2017 will ultimately be paid.

-Capital expenditures for the year were \$29.1 million (2015 - \$19.7 million), which consisted primarily of office leasehold improvements, new vehicles, as well as productivity-enhancing information technology systems in both of our operating divisions.
+Capital expenditures for the year were \$36.3 million (2016 - \$29.1 million), which consisted primarily of office leasehold improvements, new vehicles and productivity-enhancing information technology systems in both of our operating divisions.

-Net indebtedness as at December 31, 2016 was \$207.5 million, versus \$155.6 million at December 31, 2015.
+Net indebtedness as at December 31, 2017 was \$212.4 million, versus \$207.5 million at December 31, 2016.
 Net indebtedness is calculated as the current and non-current portions of long-term debt less cash and cash equivalents.
-We were in compliance with the covenants of our agreements relating to the Facility and our senior secured notes as at December 31, 2016 and we expect to remain in compliance with such covenants going forward.
+We were in compliance with the covenants of our agreements relating to our credit facility and our senior secured notes as at December 31, 2017 and we expect to remain in compliance with such covenants going forward.